 What You'll Need

 This fruit salad recipe works well with whichever fresh fruits are in season, look for the best available at the market, or whatever you have on hand.
-Here’s what I use in the late summer and early fall, but feel free to tweak the salad to meet your needs:
+Here’s what I use in the late summer and early fall, but feel free to tweak the salad to meet your needs (or for more of a citrus-focus, check out our citrus salad):

 - Limes: Make a citrusy dressing to draw the flavors together.
 Feel free to substitute lemons.